PD Dr. med. habil. Bastian Marquaß, specialist for orthopaedics, trauma surgery and sports medicine

 Surgeons at the Gelenk Klinik believe in offering a range of treatment alternatives, and have the expertise and experience to successfully treat, using minimally invasive techniques.
 Our surgeons tailor the treatment path to your own specific requirements and only escalate the level of intervention when absolutely necessary.
 Our aim in every case is to preserve as much of your natural tissue and joint as possible.

-Treatment for knee osteoarthritis aims primarily to alleviate the pain it causes, reduce any associated inflammation, maintain patient mobility, minimize disabilities and improve the patient's long term quality of life.
+Treatment for knee osteoarthritis aims primarily to alleviate the pain it causes, reduce any associated inflammation, maintain patient mobility, minimize disabilities and improve the patient's long-term quality of life.

 Arthroscopic surgery (key hole surgery of the knee) involves a minimally invasive technique usually done as day case surgery and is conducive to a remarkably quick recovery.